AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/rich-text-tags/readme.txt

 = What is the license of this plugin? =
 * This plugin is released under a GPL license.

+= Neat plugin page image. =
+Thanks, it's by <a href="http://www.flickr.com/photos/laurenmanning/5659535988/" rel="nofollow">Lauren Manning</a>.

 == Upgrade Notice ==

+= 1.6.2 =
+* Made plugin load even later to allow for more custom taxonomies.

+= 1.6.1 =
+* Fixed issue with filters stripping tags.

+= 1.6 =
+* Added support for rich text editing user biography fields!
+* Made load a little later for support of more taxonomies

+= 1.5.2 =
+* Plugin now loads later to allow for custom taxonomies

+= 1.5.1 =
+* Fixed: restored `do_shortcode` filter on term descriptions

+= 1.5 =
+* The plugin now requires WordPress 3.3

+= 1.4.1 =
+* Added support for WordPress 3.3 (thanks, <a href="http://wordpress.org/support/topic/plugin-rich-text-tags-tinymce-editor-not-loading-in-wp-33-beta4" rel="nofollow">fountaininternet</a>)

+= 1.4 =
+* Improved functionality in WordPress 3.2.1
+* Fixed `First argument is expected to be a valid callback, 'wp_tiny_mce_preload_dialogs'` error (<a href="http://wordpress.org/support/topic/625561">issue <a href="http://wordpress.org/support/topic/625561">625561</a> and <a href="http://wordpress.org/support/topic/603480">603480</a>
+* Improved plugin layout on main taxonomy page

+= 1.3.3 =
+* Fixed issue <a href="http://wordpress.org/support/topic/537590">#537590</a>, where the rich text editor's link button wouldn't work.
+Thanks to <a href="http://wordpress.org/support/profile/deannas" rel="nofollow">DeannaS</a>

 = 1.3.2 =
 * Fixed "Attempt to assign property of non-object error" <a href="http://wordpress.org/support/topic/plugin-rich-text-tags-error-after-upgrading" rel="nofollow">as reported by chp2009</a>